“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” ― Plato

 We then asked members to complete the following phrases ...

-At what speed did a single play at in the 1960s?
-78 RPM
+2. At what speed did a single play at before the 1960s?

 Does anyone still have a cassette player?